jaakkopasanen/AutoEq/README.md

 ### Command Line Arguments
 ```
-usage: autoeq.py [-h] --input_dir INPUT_DIR [--output_dir OUTPUT_DIR]
+usage: autoeq.py [-h] --input_dir INPUT_DIR [--output_dir OUTPUT_DIR] [--standardize_input] [--new_only] [--compensation COMPENSATION] [--equalize] [--parametric_eq] [--fixed_band_eq] [--rockbox] [--fc FC] [--q Q]
-                 [--standardize_input] [--new_only]
-                 [--compensation COMPENSATION] [--equalize] [--parametric_eq]
-                 [--fixed_band_eq] [--fc FC] [--q Q] [--ten_band_eq]
-                 [--max_filters MAX_FILTERS] [--fs FS] [--bit_depth BIT_DEPTH]
-                 [--phase PHASE] [--f_res F_RES] [--bass_boost BASS_BOOST]
-                 [--iem_bass_boost IEM_BASS_BOOST] [--tilt TILT]
+                 [--ten_band_eq] [--max_filters MAX_FILTERS] [--convolution_eq] [--fs FS] [--bit_depth BIT_DEPTH] [--phase PHASE] [--f_res F_RES] [--bass_boost BASS_BOOST] [--iem_bass_boost IEM_BASS_BOOST] [--tilt TILT]
-                 [--sound_signature SOUND_SIGNATURE] [--max_gain MAX_GAIN]
+                 [--sound_signature SOUND_SIGNATURE] [--max_gain MAX_GAIN] [--treble_f_lower TREBLE_F_LOWER] [--treble_f_upper TREBLE_F_UPPER] [--treble_gain_k TREBLE_GAIN_K] [--show_plot]
-                 [--treble_f_lower TREBLE_F_LOWER]
-                 [--treble_f_upper TREBLE_F_UPPER]
-                 [--treble_max_gain TREBLE_MAX_GAIN]
-                 [--treble_gain_k TREBLE_GAIN_K] [--show_plot]

 optional arguments:
   -h, --help            show this help message and exit
   --input_dir INPUT_DIR
                         Path to input data directory.
-Will look for CSV files
-                        in the data directory and recursively in sub-
+Will look for CSV files in the data directory and recursively in sub-directories.
-                        directories.
   --output_dir OUTPUT_DIR
                         Path to results directory.
-Will keep the same relative
-                        paths for files found in input_dir.
+Will keep the same relative paths for files found in input_dir.
-  --standardize_input   Overwrite input data in standardized sampling and
+  --standardize_input   Overwrite input data in standardized sampling and bias?
-                        bias?
-  --new_only            Only process input files which don't have results in
+  --new_only            Only process input files which don't have results in output directory.
-                        output directory.
   --compensation COMPENSATION
-                        File path to CSV containing compensation (target)
-                        curve.
-Compensation is necessary when equalizing
-                        because all input data is raw microphone data.
-See
-                        "compensation", "innerfidelity/resources" and
+                        File path to CSV containing compensation (target) curve.
+Compensation is necessary when equalizing because all input data is raw microphone data.
+See "compensation", "innerfidelity/resources" and
                         "headphonecom/resources".
-  --equalize            Will run equalization if this parameter exists, no
+  --equalize            Will run equalization if this parameter exists, no value needed.
-                        value needed.
-  --parametric_eq       Will produce parametric eq settings if this parameter
+  --parametric_eq       Will produce parametric eq settings if this parameter exists, no value needed.
-                        exists, no value needed.
+  --fixed_band_eq       Will produce fixed band eq settings if this parameter exists, no value needed.
-  --fixed_band_eq       Will produce fixed band eq settings if this parameter
+  --rockbox             Will produce a Rockbox .cfg file with 10 band eq settings if this parameter exists,no value needed.
-                        exists, no value needed.
-  --fc FC               Comma separated list of center frequencies for fixed
+  --fc FC               Comma separated list of center frequencies for fixed band eq.
-                        band eq.
   --q Q                 Comma separated list of Q values for fixed band eq.
-If
-                        only one value is passed, it is used for all bands.
-Q
-                        value can be calculated from bandwidth in N octaves by
-                        Q = 2^(N/2)/(2^N-1).
+If only one value is passed it is used for all bands.
+Q value can be calculated from bandwidth in N octaves by Q = 2^(N/2)/(2^N-1).
-  --ten_band_eq         Shortcut parameter for activating standard ten band eq
+  --ten_band_eq         Shortcut parameter for activating standard ten band eq optimization.
-                        optimization.
   --max_filters MAX_FILTERS
                         Maximum number of filters for parametric EQ.
-Multiple
-                        cumulative optimization runs can be done by giving
-                        multiple filter counts separated by "+".
-"5+5" would
-                        create 10 filters where the first 5 are usable
+Multiple cumulative optimization runs can be done by giving multiple filter counts separated by "+".
+"5+5" would create 10 filters where the first 5 are
-                        independently from the rest 5 and the last 5 can only
-                        be used with the first 5.
-This allows to have multiple
-                        configurations for equalizers with different number of
+                        usable independently from the rest 5 and the last 5 can only be used with the first 5.
+This allows to have muliple configurations for equalizers with different number of bands available.
+Not limited
-                        bands available.
-Not limited by default.
+                        by default.
+  --convolution_eq      Will produce impulse response for convolution equalizers if this parameter exists, no value needed.
-  --fs FS               Sampling frequency for impulse response and parametric
+  --fs FS               Sampling frequency in Hertz for impulse response and parametric eq filters.
+Single value or multiple values separated by commas eg 44100,48000.
+When multiple values are given only the first one will
-                        eq filters.
+                        be used for parametric eq.
 Defaults to 44100.
   --bit_depth BIT_DEPTH
                         Number of bits for every sample in impulse response.
 Defaults to 16.
-  --phase PHASE         Impulse response phase characteristic. "minimum",
-                        "linear" or "both".
+  --phase PHASE         Impulse response phase characteristic. "minimum", "linear" or "both".
 Defaults to "minimum"
   --f_res F_RES         Frequency resolution for impulse responses.
-If this is
-                        20 then impulse response frequency domain will be
-                        sampled every 20 Hz.
-Filter length for impulse
-                        responses will be fs/f_res.
+If this is 20 then impulse response frequency domain will be sampled every 20 Hz.
+Filter length for impulse responses will be fs/f_res.
 Defaults to 10.
   --bass_boost BASS_BOOST
                         Bass boost shelf.
-Sub-bass frequencies will be boosted
-                        by this amount.
-Can be either a single value for a
-                        gain in dB or a comma separated list of three values
-                        for parameters of a low shelf filter, where the first
+Sub-bass frequencies will be boosted by this amount.
+Can be either a single value for a gain in dB or a comma separated list of three values for parameters of a low shelf filter,
-                        is gain in dB, second is center frequency (Fc) in Hz
-                        and the last is quality (Q).
-When only a single value
-                        (gain) is given, default values for Fc and Q are used
+                        where the first is gain in dB, second is center frequency (Fc) in Hz and the last is quality (Q).
+When only a single value (gain) is given, default values for Fc and Q are used which are 105.0 Hz and
-                        which are 100 Hz and 0.65, respectively.
-For example "
+                        0.71, respectively.
+For example "--bass_boost=6" or "--bass_boost=9.5,150,0.69".
-                        --bass_boost=6" or "--bass_boost=9.5,150,0.69".
   --iem_bass_boost IEM_BASS_BOOST
-                        iem_bass_boost argument has been removed, use "--
+                        iem_bass_boost argument has been removed, use "--bass_boost" instead!
-                        bass_boost" instead!
   --tilt TILT           Target tilt in dB/octave.
-Positive value (upwards
-                        slope) will result in brighter frequency response and
-                        negative value (downwards slope) will result in darker
-                        frequency response.
-1 dB/octave will produce nearly 10
+Positive value (upwards slope) will result in brighter frequency response and negative value (downwards slope) will result in darker frequency response.
+1 dB/octave will
-                        dB difference in desired value between 20 Hz and 20
-                        kHz.
-Tilt is applied with bass boost and both will
-                        affect the bass gain.
+                        produce nearly 10 dB difference in desired value between 20 Hz and 20 kHz.
+Tilt is applied with bass boost and both will affect the bass gain.
   --sound_signature SOUND_SIGNATURE
                         File path to a sound signature CSV file.
-Sound
-                        signature is added to the compensation curve.
-Error
-                        data will be used as the sound signature target if the
-                        CSV file contains an error column and otherwise the
+Sound signature is added to the compensation curve.
+Error data will be used as the sound signature target if the CSV file contains an error column and
-                        raw column will be used.
-This means there are two
-                        different options for using sound signature: 1st is
-                        pointing it to a result CSV file of a previous run and
-                        the 2nd is to create a CSV file with just frequency
+                        otherwise the raw column will be used.
+This means there are two different options for using sound signature: 1st is pointing it to a result CSV file of a previous run and the 2nd is to create a CSV
-                        and raw columns by hand (or other means).
-The Sound
-                        signature graph will be interpolated so any number of
-                        point at any frequencies will do, making it easy to
+                        file with just frequency and raw columns by hand (or other means).
+The Sound signature graph will be interpolated so any number of point at any frequencies will do, making it easy to create simple
-                        create simple signatures with as little as two or
+                        signatures with as little as two or three points.
-                        three points.
   --max_gain MAX_GAIN   Maximum positive gain in equalization.
-Higher max gain
-                        allows to equalize deeper dips in frequency response
-                        but will limit output volume if no analog gain is
-                        available because positive gain requires negative
+Higher max gain allows to equalize deeper dips in frequency response but will limit output volume if no analog gain is available because positive gain requires
-                        digital preamp equal to maximum positive gain.
+                        negative digital preamp equal to maximum positive gain.
 Defaults to 6.0.
   --treble_f_lower TREBLE_F_LOWER
-                        Lower bound for transition region between normal and
-                        treble frequencies.
-Treble frequencies can have
-                        different max gain and gain K. Defaults to 6000.0.
+                        Lower bound for transition region between normal and treble frequencies.
+Treble frequencies can have different max gain and gain K. Defaults to 6000.0.
   --treble_f_upper TREBLE_F_UPPER
-                        Upper bound for transition region between normal and
-                        treble frequencies.
-Treble frequencies can have
-                        different max gain and gain K. Defaults to 8000.0.
+                        Upper bound for transition region between normal and treble frequencies.
+Treble frequencies can have different max gain and gain K. Defaults to 8000.0.
-  --treble_max_gain TREBLE_MAX_GAIN
-                        Maximum positive gain for equalization in the treble
-                        region.
-Defaults to 0.0.
   --treble_gain_k TREBLE_GAIN_K
-                        Coefficient for treble gain, affects both positive and
-                        negative gain.
-Useful for disabling or reducing
-                        equalization power in the treble region.
+                        Coefficient for treble gain, affects both positive and negative gain.
+Useful for disabling or reducing equalization power in treble region.
 Defaults to 1.0.
-  --show_plot           Plot will be shown if this parameter exists, no value
+  --show_plot           Plot will be shown if this parameter exists, no value needed.
-                        needed.
 ```